AdamCSmithh/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    React's hook {useRouteMatch} is used to exactly match the path of a <Route> and can be used outside of a <Switch>.

 1. How would you explain form validation to someone who has never programmed before?
+    Form validation allows the site to insure that the user has entered all data required for the form to be submitted.
+It's done by writing code that checks the input values for the required values such as email, username, password, etc...

 1. In 1-2 sentences, define end to end testing.
+    End to end testing is when you test your application or page from the top to the bottom.
+Testing evey aspect of the page trying to break it to find and fix bugs.

 ## Instructions